Updated June 2025

 Your website is downright ugly

-Do you still use white fonts on a black background, animated gifs and a marque?
-If so then you should probably have a chat with a decent web designer.
+Do you still use white fonts on a black background?
+Or have you gone the other way with one of those trendy parallax-heavy designs where everything moves and dances around?
+Both can hurt sales – people just want to find what they’re looking for and buy it without getting dizzy from all the animations.
 Just like fast web pages, visitors expect websites to be aesthetically pleasing, professional-looking (in terms of design) and pleasing to navigate.
-There are, of course, exceptions to this rule (lingscars.com) but you don’t want to be in that minority!
+There are, of course, exceptions to this rule but you don’t want to be in that minority!

 You have too many bad reviews